 Organic Search Traffic

 Website visitors arrive on your website from many different channels – these channels are usually (but not limited to) organic search, paid search, direct traffic and referring websites.
 If your website marketing is focused on organic traffic or free clicks from search engines, organic traffic visitor trends are what you need to be looking at to identify if your marketing effort is driving visitors to your website.
 While visitors are great, the real goal is to convert these visitors into paying customers.
-To track that important metric, you want to look at how many opportunities or phone calls and emails that are coming from this visitor segment.
+To track that important metric, you want to look at how many opportunities or phone calls and emails are coming from this visitor segment.
 If your organic marketing campaign is both bringing in more organic visitors each month and leading to more conversions your campaign is on the right track!

 Paid Search Traffic

 If utilizing paid search marketing via text and image ads on Google, Bing, Yahoo, Facebook, LinkedIn is your focus, there are specific metrics that are more important than others.
 When you factor in contextual ad campaigns, display ad campaigns and remarketing ad campaigns the amount of reporting and data can get overwhelming very quickly.
-The one metric we tend to focus on is cost per lead – which is the advertising cost divided by the number of conversions in a given time period.
-Let’s say you spent $10,000 last month and received 100 combined calls and form submissions – this would give you a cost per lead of $100.
+The one metric we tend to focus on is cost per lead (CPL) – which is the advertising cost divided by the number of conversions each time.
+If you spent $10,000 last month and received 100 combined calls and form submissions – this would give you a cost per lead of $100.
 Ideally over time this cost per lead value will either remain consistent or become lower over time.
-Many clients tend to focus on cost per click, average position, click thru rate, etc. while what should be front & center is the ROI of advertising spend.
+Again, the bottom line is if you are not qualifying your leads, then you need to start.

 Referral & Social Traffic

-Referral clicks, or people arriving on your website from clicking a link on a different website can make up anywhere from 10% to 50% your overall site visits.
+Referral clicks, or people arriving on your website from clicking a link on a different website can make up anywhere from 10% to 50% of your overall site visits.
 For instance if you have a Houzz profile and have included your website link in your profile, visitors can click your website link from your Houzz profile and will be taken right to your website.
-This would show up in your analytics reporting under the referring website segment.
+You can find the GA4 referral traffic by navigating to Reports → Acquisition → User / Traffic Acquisition Reports.
 It is very important to keep track of these visitors – specifically who is converting and the referring website the people who are converting came from.
 See a lot of people coming from Yelp and converting?
 Perhaps advertising on Yelp would be a good next step to increase the number of conversions in the future, provided the cost per lead is within an acceptable range.

 User Engagement and Website Load Time